BrunoGuerrero/expression-parser/README.md

 ## Disclaimer

 This library has been developed for a dedicated purpose and is released for anyone to toy around with.
 While everything is working as intended, this library is offered as is.
 ## Acknowledgment

 Architecture is directly inspired by [Bob Nystrom](https://github.com/munificent) rather excellent book [Crafting Interpreters](http://craftinginterpreters.com).
-Most of the code is ported either from selected parts of the book examples or from the java implementation [available on the book's repository](https://github.com/munificent/craftinginterpreters/tree/master/java/com/craftinginterpreters/lox), with some liberties taken by yours truly to craft some new features.
+Most of the code is ported either from selected parts of the book examples or from the java implementation [available on the book's repository](https://github.com/munificent/craftinginterpreters/tree/master/java/com/craftinginterpreters/lox), with some liberties taken by yours truly (that you may very much question) to craft some new features, sometimes for very specific needs.

 ## Documentation